Luxury takes things to a different level.

 At the end of our research, we added up the scores and selected the best luxury credit card of 2017.
 So, let’s get cracking with the first category.

-1. Annual Fee Winner: AmEx Platinum, Sapphire Reserve & Prestige
+1. Annual Fee Winner: U.S. Bank Altitude Reserve

 Credit cards typically charge an annual fee to use them, but they’re usually less than $100.
 These cards are no ordinary cards, and their luxury status comes at a pretty steep price.
 Here are the standings:

-- AmEx Platinum, Chase Sapphire Reserve, and Citi Prestige: $450
+- AmEx Platinum, Sapphire Reserve, Prestige, and Delta: $450

 This category is straightforward.
-The top three finishers were $49 cheaper than the MasterCard Black.
-On to the introductory points category!
+The Altitude Reserve’s annual fee was $40 lower than the next three competitions, and those cards’ annual fee was $49 cheaper than the MasterCard Black.
+On to the introductory points category.

 - Citi Prestige and AmEx Platinum: 40,000